Locipro/loci-coin-sale/README.md

 We want your input!
 If you have any comments or concerns regarding this code, please contact the administration of the [LOCIcoin bounty program][bounty program] for participation details and instructions.

 ## Overview
 There are two primary contracts: `LOCIcoin.sol` (ERC-20 compliant token) and `LOCIsale.sol` (the crowdsale contract).
 Additionally, there is a simple shared interface defined in `IRefundHandler.sol` that allows `LOCIcoin` and `LOCIsale` to communicate refund requests and exchange wei contributions for received tokens.
 This refund mechanism will be triggered in the event that our sale goals are not met.

+After the initial `LOCIcoin` sale, it might be necessary to issue adjustments to crowd sale participants, or to issue bonus tokens based on referrals, for example.
+We have constructed the `LOCIairdropper.sol` smart contract to make it easy to distribute bulk token transfers in far fewer calls than one-at-a-time usage of the `LOCIcoin.sol` contract.

 ### LOCIcoin
 Deriving from OpenZeppelin's ERC-20 compliant base contracts, `LOCIcoin` has the same core functionality the Ethereum ecosystem has come to expect, with minor modifications: